I've had it for a couple of days, a story at Clinton.

 It's an absolute disaster.

-Here's something that only Hillary can fix it.
+It's something that only Hillary can fix it.

 The Republicans didn't do anything.

-Clearly something's changing out there.
+Clearly, something's changing out there.

-I mean, it that was that what was that?
+I mean, that was that.

-That was that was a model.
+That was a model.

 And she was upset at my categorization of Hillary Clinton as a wuss.

-Because Hillary's first reaction to the Brussels bombing was to say that the United States response must be consistent with our values and says we waterboarding and and so forth.
+Because Hillary's first reaction to the Brussels bombing was to say that the United States response must be consistent with our values and says we waterboarding and so forth.

 And the young lady was perplexed.

-Why why would I call Hillary a wuss?
+Why would I call Hillary a wuss?

 Because she was right.